-2081 Allen Building | 979-845-3023 | email@example.com | VITA
+374 LASB Building | 979-845-3023 | email@example.com | VITA

-Professor Li was the Director of the Program on International Conflict and Cooperation (PICC) in the department from 2008 to 2011.
-He joined the faculty of Texas A&M in 2008.
-Before then, he was a faculty at the Pennsylvania State University for 10 years, where he co-directed the Multidisciplinary Seminar Series on Globalization in the College of Liberal Arts and served on the inaugural Faculty Governing Council of the School of International Affairs.
-Professor Li also has served on the editorial boards of Journal of Politics, International Studies Quarterly, and International Interactions.
+Professor Li joined the faculty of Texas A&M University in 2008.
+He served as the Director of the Program on International Conflict and Cooperation (PICC) in the Department of Political Science from 2008 to 2011.
+Previously, he was on the faculty of the Pennsylvania State University for 10 years, where he co-directed the Multidisciplinary Seminar Series on Globalization in the College of Liberal Arts and served on the inaugural Faculty Governing Council of the School of International Affairs.
+Professor Li also served on the National Science Foundation Political Science Advisory Panel and the editorial boards of American Journal of Political Science, Journal of Politics, International Studies Quarterly, and International Interactions.

-- Democracy and Economic Openness in an Interconnected System: Complex Transformations (2009, Cambridge University Press)
+Democracy and Economic Openness in an Interconnected System: Complex Transformations (2009, Cambridge University Press)

-- Politics and Foreign Direct Investment (2012, University of Michigan Press)
+Politics and Foreign Direct Investment (2012, University of Michigan Press)